khushil-sketch/Visualizing-Greenhouse-Gas-Activity-/README.md

 # Visualizing-Greenhouse-Gas-Activity-
-Interactive Tableau dashboard visualizing air pollution in Ontario
+Collaborated with a team of 4 to build an Interactive Tableau dashboard visualizing air pollution in Ontario

 Link to Dashboard: https://peluhapig.github.io/